fmxsh/f3c/f3c-spec.md

 | `<tc-dash>`  | `tcd`     | `--`    | Comment dash.        |
 | `<tc-start>` | `tcs`     | `/-`    | Comment block start. |
 | `<tc-end>`   | `tce`     | `-/`    | Comment block end.   |

+## Emergence

+Addapt this text, having the concepts, we now can have as emergent feature the mapping to representations: ...
+At this current _pre-fundamental_ level, for the sake of elaboration, we are only concerned with the things (characters) and structure (sequence of characters and sequence of lines), which comprises the very existence of _a_ _something_, which is the perceived reality, our conditions, within which specific structures can be defined to have higher meaning that can only arise by combinations and relations among these _pre-fundamental things_.
+The possibility of such emergent higher meaning, based in patterns of lower level things, is what allows the definition of structures specifically meaningful for the purpose of this configuration format.
+Meaning is thus contingent on patterns that are built from these lower-level constituents.

 ## Parsing